-Ukraine Is Not, Will Never Be, Russia
+Ukraine Never Was, Will Never Be, Russia

 Putin condescendingly calls Ukrainians “little Russians,” the “Younger Brothers” to Russia’s “Big Brother.”
 If they are brothers, it has been an appallingly abusive family relationship for the last 300 years, one replete with lies, backstabbing, exploitation and murder.
 Many murders.
 Russians have been killing Ukrainians forever, Putin is just the last in a long line.